 Even aid directed toward improving the general health of a country’s citizens was carefully doled out.
 Of the $1.7 billion given in the decade or so before the Ebola outbreak, just $20 million was available to train doctors and nurses, and only $87 million was dedicated to infectious disease control.
 Crumbling hospitals and clinics only had $24 million to repair their facilities.
 Health systems are the first line of defense against quick-moving epidemics like Ebola, and when they collapse as easily as they did in 2014, it places the entire world at risk.

 Following the money trail also raises uncomfortable questions about how developed countries are allocating aid.
 While the numbers-driven international health and development community obsesses over technocratic development goals and indicators, hospitals—where they exist—crumble and doctors go unpaid.
 In so many poor countries we’ve left the foundation of their health systems to rot.

-Read the rest of this, and more articles from The Next Outbreak, at Nova Next.
+Read the rest of this and explore the interactive graphics from The Next Outbreak at Nova Next.